 Almost all medicinal herbs for the digestive system affect the entire system.
 The herbs we describe on this page act on all digestive organs, including the stomach, the intestine, the liver, and the pancreas.
 These herbs promote digestion through two primary actions:

-- By activating the peristaltic movements, or contractions, of the digestive tract, which cause the passage of the intestines contents.
-When these contractions are not intense enough or ineffective, the bolus does not pass adequately.
+- Activating the digestive tract’s peristaltic movements, or contractions, causes the intestines to pass.
+The bolus does not pass adequately when these contractions are not intense enough or ineffective.
 Thus, digestion is slow, and the intestine becomes bloated.

 - Boosting the production of digestive juices in the stomach, the intestine, and the pancreas.
 A lack of juices makes digestion slower.